typo3-trainer-network/tcci-training/slides/certification-preparation/en/Slides.md

 * Password handling
 ???
-* know that there are not default passwords for protected areas
+* there are not default passwords for protected areas
-* know that first created administrator has the same password as the install tool which must be changed
+* first created administrator has the same password as the install tool which must be changed right after installation
-* know that there is at the moment no option for recovering passwords --
+* there is at the moment no option for recovering passwords
+* from the install tool it is only possible to create a new administrator user
+* if having access to the database a new password can be used to replace the previous one The new password can be generated using the php command password_hash() for the configured encryption method

+--

 * Upgrade wizard